T4puSD/EventSourcing-With-Axon/README.md

 # Event Sourcing with Axon and CQRS in Spring Boot

 This is a demo project for learning event sourcing with axon framework and cqrs desing pattern.
+Swagger api doucmentation framework is also implementated for learning purpose.

 ## What is event Sourcing?
 Event sourcing is a way to store events that occur in a business domain.
 For instance, In this demo project it is solving a banking domain problem.
 So, every events that occur in the domain needs to be stored for later review of a transaction or audit.
 Event sourcing helps in such conditions, it store every event in a formatted order for recalculation or re-evaluation.
 So perfectly naming all the event is crucial in this type of design.